jalcantarab/djanglang/README.md

-Certainly!
-Below is a concise and precise README.md template for your project, Djanglang.
-It provides a brief overview of the app's functionality and directs readers to the Medium article for more detailed information.

----

 # Django: LangChained

 This is a sample Django application designed to demonstrate the integration of LangChain with Django for building a simple Retrieval-Augmented Generation (RAG) chatbot.
 This chatbot is capable of answering questions based on the content scraped from a website.